Conformal anomaly and gravitational pair production: Introduction

-In 1+1 spacetime dimensions, the Hawking radiation can be related to a gravitational (Einstein) anomaly which implies a non-conservation of energy-momentum of a chiral particle in a curved spacetime~\cite{Robinson:2005pd}.
+In 1+1 spacetime dimensions, the Hawking radiation can be related to a gravitational (Einstein) anomaly, which implies a non-conservation of energy-momentum of a chiral particle in a curved spacetime~\cite{Robinson:2005pd}.
 The anomaly appears due to quantum fluctuations when classical symmetries are inconsistent with the quantization procedure~\cite{Bertlmann2000}.
-In 1+1 and 3+1 spacetime dimensions, the Hawking effect can also be interpreted~\cite{Christensen:1977jc} in terms of conformal (or trace) anomalies~\cite{Duff:1993wm,Capper:1973mv,Capper:1974ed}\footnote{It is worth mentioning about terminology used in the paper.
-The terms ``scale'' and ``conformal'' in relation to the symmetries of the system and the quantum anomalies are often used interchangeably in the literature.
-Mathematically, these concepts correspond to different symmetries as the requirement of local conformal invariance is much stronger than the condition of global scale invariance.
-Physically, the distinction between the scale and conformal concepts is frequently ignored because all physically relevant scale-invariant field theories in four spacetime dimensions also exhibit conformal invariance~\cite{Nakayama:2013is}.
-Moreover, since these anomalies are seen as a non-zero trace of the energy-momentum tensor, they are also called ``trace'' anomalies.}.
+In 1+1 and 3+1 spacetimes, the Hawking effect can also be interpreted~\cite{Christensen:1977jc} in terms of conformal (or trace, related to scale~\cite{Nakayama:2013is}) anomalies~\cite{Duff:1993wm, Capper:1973mv, Capper:1974ed, Deser1976, Duff:1977ay}.
+See also Ref.~[\citeonline{Volovik:2023stf}] for discussions of different channels of radiation.

 In addition, one can argue that the particle creation in a static gravitational field can also produce particles even without the event horizon~\cite{Wondrak2023}.
 In this scenario, the virtual pairs of particles are separated by local tidal forces and become real particles, similar to what happens in the Schwinger effect.
 Some of these real particles will fall to the gravitating body and will later be recaptured, while other particles will escape to infinity and create, similarly to the Hawking effect, an outgoing flux of matter~\cite{Wondrak2023}.